svlauer/example-sentences/README.md

 As usual, simply place `example_sentences.sty` some place where TeX can find it (the directory where your tex files live will work if all else fails).

-## Usage

-Load in the usual way, by placing the following in the preamble of your
+Then you can load in the usual way, by placing the following in the preamble of your document:
-document:
 ```latex
 \usepackage{example_sentences}
 ```

-There are some package options, which will be described later.
+There are some package options, which will be described later in this document.

-### Zero learning curve
+## Basic Usage: Zero learning curve

 If you know how to use the `enumerate` environment LaTeX provides, you already know how to use `example_sentences`.
 All that changes for basic usage is that